Mac Software that I use regularly.

 Why buy one app when you can buy a package deal that works together (maybe)?
 If I could, I'd still be using WordPerfect 8 for long documents and HTML, but those days are past.
 I've also placed several writing "environments" in this category.

 Office 2011 for Mac -- Needed for that imaginary full compatibility with Windows.
 Otherwise avoid the Microsoft suite!
 But it is a must have.
-Comes with the fonts my students have been using but otherwise don't appear on Macs.
+Comes with Microsoft standard fonts that otherwise don't appear on Macs.
 New "cloud" scheme has shot up the price of the suite.
 I really hate it!
+Now I've retired, I'll never need to use it again.
+I hope!

 A full suite but seems sluggish and has no templates, so forget its PowerPoint clone.
-Only use its Word clone for it's ability to import some word files better than Word as well as, thankfully, WordPerfect files.
-Also it can read OpenOffice files created by my students.
+Only use its Word clone for it's ability to import some Windows Word files better than Word as well as, thankfully, WordPerfect files.
+Also it can read OpenOffice files, naturally.
 It's free (except for NeoOffice), so no reason not to have it except for the disk space.

 Coda 2 -- I bought this website editor because it's well regarded.
 Actually suits my coding style (writing in plain-text my own HTML codes).
-Much faster than Dreamweaver, and I'm considering moving to this program for my websites.
-I'm editing this page in Coda 2 now.
+Much faster than Dreamweaver, and I've moved to this program for my websites.

-Adobe Creative Suite 5 Design Premium -- I previously bought CS3 just for Photoshop, but with the academic pricing I can get, went for the whole suite.
+Adobe Creative Suite 5 Design Premium -- I previously bought CS3 just for Photoshop, but with the academic pricing I could get, went for the whole suite.
 I upgraded to version 5 Premium, which has Dreamweaver that I want and some Flash apps I'll probably never use.
 You can't beat the power of the Adobe apps, but none of them are easy to use.
 Photoshop is basically a must have for photography, and Dreamweaver is a perfect replacement for an old IBM product I used to use for HTML.
 Illustrator is overkill for my vector graphics needs, but I've got it if I need it.
 I wanted to learn InDesign, but decided that it didn't really offer anything for me (although the latest version is good for EPUB, apparently).
-I expect to buy another copy just before retiring from teaching.

 Vector Graphics

-OmniGraffle -- As EazyDraw is to MacDraw, OmniGraffle is to Visio.
-By far the easiest way do draw charts (flow charts and state diagrams in my case), but EazyDraw has better drawing tools.
+OmniGraffle 7 -- As EazyDraw is to MacDraw, OmniGraffle is to Visio.
+By far the easiest way do draw charts (flow charts and state diagrams in my case), but EazyDraw has better drawing tools, so if I had to pick one it would have to be EazyDraw.
+I don't have the latest version and since I don't really use it that much I'm not upgrading.

 Bitmapped Graphics

-AutoDesk SketchBook Pro -- easy to use drawing program that I occasionally use as a "white board" with a projector in class
+AutoDesk SketchBook Pro -- easy to use drawing program that I occasionally use as a "white board" with a projector in class.
+It's gone to a subscription model, but I've got the older version which works fine for me.
+I really hate these subscription models.
+I'd go broke if everything I use required a subscription.

 Images

-Aperture 3.1 -- I bought this because I had been using 1.5 to access my photos (which are "reference copies" so I can access the same photos with iPhoto or Finder).
+Aperture 3.5.1 -- I bought this because I had been using 1.5 to access my photos (which are "reference copies" so I can access the same photos with iPhoto or Finder).
 1.5 doesn't run under Snow Leopard.
 2.1 was supposed to be faster, but I didn't notice any difference.
 3.0 became a different story.
-It now replaces my use of iPhoto, and most of the time Photoshop as well.
+Of course, it is now discontinued.
+It still works fine even with High Sierra.

 Hugin -- A panorama stitcher that is feature rich, confusing, but great results.
 It's also free.

 Nik Plugins -- The Nik suite of plugins does a fantastic job of pulling marginal photos back to life.
 Perfect when the conditions were not quite right and you don't have an alternative shot.
-Recently purchased by Google, the suite has had a major drop in price.
+Purchased by Google, the suite had major drops in price, eventually being free.
 It integrates with Aperture as well as Adobe software.
+Even more recently purchased by DxO, development will presumably continue and it will again be paid.

 Photomatix Pro -- For HDR photography.
 Hard to beat.
 I also have the Aperture plug-in.